 Iron Man's first appearance on television and in animation was starring in the recurring Iron Man segments of the 1966 series The Marvel Superheroes Show, alongside Captain America, Thor, Hulk, and Namor.

-Iron Man appeared on Spider-Man and his Amazing Friends in the early 1980's, and guest starred on both Spider-Man the Animated Series and The Incredible Hulk animated series in the 1990's voiced by Robert Hays.
+Iron Man appeared on Spider-Man and his Amazing Friends in the early 1980's, and guest starred on Spider-Man: The Animated Series, Fantastic Four, and The Incredible Hulk animated series in the 1990's voiced by Robert Hays.
 He also guest starred on Avengers: United They Stand at the end of that decade.
 He has since made an appearance on the Fantastic Four: Worlds Greatest Heroes episode 'Shell Games' voiced by David Kaye.

 Marvel Action Hour: Iron Man the Animated Series